Here, I will talk about navigating cybersecurity challenges in remote work environment.

 Limit Data Access

-With many employees working remotely, it’s important to limit access to sensitive company data based on necessity.
-Implement a zero trust model that requires identity verification and enforces least privilege access.
+With many employees working remotely, it’s essential to limit access to sensitive company data on a strictly necessary basis.
+Implement a zero-trust model that requires identity verification and enforces least privilege access.

 Integrate data loss prevention controls to prevent unauthorized sharing or exfiltration of important information.
 Data should also be encrypted both at rest and in transit for an added layer of protection.